 Opioid Awareness Campaign and Education

-In 2017, there were 279 overdose deaths that involved the use of opioids.
+In 2017, there were 279 overdose deaths that involved the use of opioids in the District.
 DC Health in conjunction with Centers for Disease and Control Prevention (CDC) Prescription Drug Overdose - Data Driven Prevention Initiative launched an opioid awareness and education campaign.
 The purpose is to bring attention to the dangers and risks of opioid misuse and abuse.
 Together, we can help protect the lives of Washingtonians and decrease the use of prescription drugs and opioids across the city.

 If you are experiencing a medical emergency, please call 911.

 There are many simple steps you can take to protect yourself from the risk of prescription drug addiction and overdose.
 Here are some steps you can follow to prevent an addiction: